Copp31/Code-parts/README.md

-# FasterWeb functions and testing interface
+# FasterWeb functions and testing interface :computer:
 > In this project, you will find a repository for FasterWeb functions scripts and a testing interface.

 ## Table of Contents